 CLOUD VS. ON-PREMISES: COST COMPARISON (PART TWO)

 a) Software Licensing Fees: You should look at the software costs from the publisher, over a three to five year period.
 For cloud software, consider the initial and renewal fees, any applicable support fees, etc. These fees should include all of the cloud publisher’s modules that you’ll need, and it should include the fees for all the required numbers of users.
-For on-premises software, include initial purchase price and any financing fees, annual software maintenance fees, and any publisher-provided phone support that you might need.
-In both projections, include user count growth, and factor that in to your analyses.
+For on-premises software, including initial purchase price and any financing fees, annual software maintenance fees, and any publisher-provided phone support that you might need.
+In both projections, including user count growth, and factor that into your analyses.

 c) Development Fees: These are any fees required to tailor the software to exactly meet your business needs.
 As with consulting fees, you should only accept a fixed price proposal.

 d) Additional Software: Many on-premises application packages require an additional relational database management system (RDBMS) to be purchased, such as SQL, Access, etc. You MUST ask this question of your prospective on-premises application provider, and if there’s an additional cost, it will likely be substantial and must be factored into your analysis.

 e) Communications, Networking, or Operating System Software: Many on-premises packages require such software, which you may not already have installed.